Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

   * The PlayerCharacter informs the customer
   * The PlayerCharacter does not inform the customer

 The stats of the PlayerCharacter change depending on the decision made by the PlayerAudience.
-Since a new bug occurs, the PlayerAuditorium has to decide how the PlayerCharacters will proceed in the next StoryFlowDecision.
+Since a new bug occurs, the PlayerAudience has to decide how the PlayerCharacters will proceed in the next StoryFlowDecision.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-10.svg)

 ### StoryFlowDecision 11

-A new bug has surfaced that no one has found yet.
+A new bug has surfaced that nobody has found yet.
 The PlayerAudience can choose from the following options:

 * The PlayerCharacter writes a bug ticket
 * The PlayerCharacter ignores the bug